April 27th, 2021 at 5:43 pm EDT

 Sam Raimi, of Evil Dead (1981) and Toby McGuire-era Spider-Man (2002) fame, directs.
 As he often has, he co-authored the script with his older brother Ivan.
 Calling Sam’s contributions to cinema “prolific” would be an understatement.
 Ever since he burst onto the scene with the tongue-in-cheek, original Dead, he’s continuously carved his way through the industry as a machete might an aloof lead’s neck at makeout point.

 Recently, Sam has produced a couple of real horror gems.
-The creature feature Crawl (2019) stars Kaya Scodelario and Barry Pepper as they battle against sharks in a flooded basement (yeah), while Don’t Breathe (2016) finds a few breaking-and-entering teens facing off with a blind but very pissed off vet.
+The creature feature Crawl (2019) stars Kaya Scodelario and Barry Pepper as they battle against sharks in a flooded basement (yeah), while Don’t Breathe (2016) finds a few breaking-and-entering teens facing off with a very pissed off vet who’s blind.
 In 2022 we’ll get a chance to see what he can bring to the Marvel universe, when Doctor Strange in the Multiverse of Madness hits theaters, and probably Disney+ Premier.

 In Drag Me to Hell, Alison Lohman plays Christine, a woman who, much like the women of today, lives in a world full of assholes, including her boyfriend’s mother.
 Apple guy recently turned Intel guy, Justin Long, plays Clay, the boyfriend with that gem of a mother, and the type of adult who still has to call their dad “sir.”
 There’s a goat who is really well cast, too.